cjus/node-neo4j-presentation/presentation/readme.md

 Ever wonder how computer game characters find their way within a game world?
 Dijkstra's algorithm, employed in computer game AI, is used for finding routes with the help of a weighted graph.

-Turning our attention to nature, trees and plants exhibit graphs.
+Turning our attention to nature, trees and plants also exhibit graphs.
 In a tree, the points where a branches split into two or more branches can be considered nodes, and the branches themselves - links between nodes.

 <img src="tree.jpg" width="300"/>